Erlanger Logo

 The Neonatology rotation is an elective experience at Children’s Hospital at Erlanger.
 The majority of the rotation will focus on rounding with the neonatology service, pharmacokinetic consults, and parenteral nutrition monitoring.
 Each inpatient neonatology team consists of an attending physician, nurse practitioner, dietician, medical residents, and pharmacist.
 This rotation will help the resident develop competency in the care of neonatal patients and medication administration barriers in neonates.
 The resident will be exposed to the diagnosis and pathophysiology of various diseases and disease states.

-Nutrition Support - Emily S. Garrett, PharmD, BCPS; Breanna Carter, PharmD, BCPS, BCCCP; Christopher Wilson, PharmD, BCCCP; Lauren Caldwell, PharmD, BCCP
+Nutrition Support - Breanna Carter, PharmD, BCPS, BCCCP; Christopher Wilson, PharmD, BCCCP; Jessica Briscoe, PharmD, BCCCP

 Nutrition Support is a required longitudinal learning experience at Erlanger Health System.
 The clinical pharmacy specialist is responsible for all adult parenteral nutrition consults.
 This includes evaluation for appropriate use, writing parenteral nutrition orders, and monitoring labs and nutritional status of the patient.
 The residents will participate in a two-week Nutrition Support Bootcamp to prepare them to function as a member of the Nutrition Support Team throughout the residency program.
 After the Bootcamp, residents will be responsible for completing daily parenteral nutrition consults.
 Residents will also participate in weekly multidisciplinary nutrition support rounds.